OpenEvalProject/evals/manuscripts/elife-86283/v1/manuscript.md

 Remarks.
 These two nematodes are still in the process of exiting.
 Also, the cavity in the abdomen of the adult cockroach (Figure 3C) indicates the location of the developing parasite.

-## Cretacimermis perforissi Luo & Poinar, sp. nov.
+##### Cretacimermis perforissi Luo & Poinar, sp. nov.
 (Figures 1G,H,4)

 ![Figure 4.](https://cdn.elifesciences.org/articles/86283/elife-86283-fig4-v1.jpg)

-**Figure 4.:** Cretacimermis perforissi sp. nov., holotype, NIGP201868 (A–E) and paratype, NIGP201878 (F–H).(A) Host, Perforissidae (Hemiptera: Fulgoromorpha), note the hollow abdomen (arrowed) which probably contained the developing nematode.
+**Figure 4.:** (A) Host, Perforissidae (Hemiptera: Fulgoromorpha), note the hollow abdomen (arrowed) which probably contained the developing nematode.
 (B) Habitus of the coiled body of C. perforissi, some trophosome remains are marked by triangular black arrows.
 (C) Detail of body, note artefact ridges on cuticle.
 (D) Head.
 (E) Tail.
 (F) Host, Perforissidae (Hemiptera: Fulgoromorpha), note the broken abdomen that is probably due to the emergence of the mermithid.
 (G) Front view of host, indicating it is a perforissid planthopper.
 (H) Detail of body, showing smooth cuticle and dark, fractured trophosomes (arrowed).
 Scale bars = 0.5 mm (A, B, F), 0.2 mm (G), 0.1 mm (C–E, H).
 Abbreviations: he, head; ta, tail.

 urn:lsid:zoobank.org:act:32C1C1E1-C177-4E25-90FE-E5D48A0E471E